 Google's research shows that the prime region on a website or blog is below the navigation bar and where the main content of the site lies.
 The eye seems to give less attention to the right side-bar and the top bar.
 The worst portions, according to Google, are the footer and the right side-bar.

-You can make use of the attention map given here in designing your website/ blog.
+You can make use of the attention map given here for web design of your website/ blog.
 Keep the important content on the 'most-focused' portions of the screen.
 If you display advertisements and notices, do them in the left side-bar rather than in the right one.
 Keep the footer portion of your site for hit counters and other less important things.